 Mmm sesame noodles.
 There is just something so satisfying about a plate of Cold Sesame Noodle Salad.
 It’s kind of like my summer comfort food.

-When Ryan and I go out for a quick sushi lunch we usually visit a local conveyor belt sushi place.
+When Ryan and I go out for a quick sushi lunch, I always look forward to eating cold sesame noodle salad.
+We usually visit a local conveyor belt sushi place.
 We like it, especially with Kellan in tow, because we can sit down and start eating right away.
 No need to wait for a server.
 No need to wait for the kitchen to cook our food.
 Sit down.
 Grab.
 Eat.
 Pay.
 Go.

 It’s a very convenient dining style when you’ve got a 21 month old.

 When did he get to be 21 months?!

 Ahhh time really does go fast when you’re an adult.

 I hear it goes even faster after you turn 30.

 Conveyor belt sushi can be a tricky game.
 You see the sushi chef put something on the belt that you really want and you wait.
 And you watch as it passes by each table hoping that the person right before you won’t snag it before you do.

 And that has happened to me many times, and always with the cold sesame noodle salad.